KD131/soft-sem1-databases-exam/README.md

 Once we do replication and/or sharding, these commands might change, but maybe not.

-The dump was created with `mongodump -d exam --archive=dump_archive.gzip --gzip`, so to restore it, run the following:
+The dump was created with `mongodump -d exam --archive=data/dump_archive.gzip --gzip`, so to restore it, run the following:

 ```shell
 mongorestore --archive=dump_archive.gzip --gzip